leopoldsedev/libdog/README.md

 For each player, the positions of their pieces are denoted as a sequence of `P[index]` and `F[index]`. `P` means the piece is currently on the path on position `[index]`, and `F` means the piece is on the corresponding index in the finish.
 If a piece is not contained in the sequence it means it is in the kennel.
 For example, `|||` would denote the initial state of a game (all pieces in their respective kennel) and `F0F1F2F3||F0F1F2F3|` would denote a concluded game where player 0 and player 2 won.

 For each piece specified in the sequence, a star (`*`) may be added to denote that the piece is currently blocking other pieces.
-In a game of dog a piece can only be blocking when it is on the starting position (`P0`, `P16`, `P32`, `P48`), but the notation allows a piece to be marked as blocking on any position.
+In a game of Dog, a piece can only be blocking when it is on the starting position (`P0`, `P16`, `P32`, `P48`), but the notation allows a piece to be marked as blocking on any position.

 As an example, `P0*F1|P14P16|F0F3|P36P48*` denotes the following position.
 ```